Waino/dockerdo/README.rst

 * The working directory is deduced from the current working directory on the local host.
   E.g. if you ran ``dockerdo init`` in ``/home/user/project``, and are now in ``/home/user/container/opt/mysoftware``, the working directory on the container is ``/opt/mysoftware``.
-* Note that you can pipe text in and out of the command, and the piping happens on the local host.
+* You can pipe text in and out of the command, and the piping happens on the local host.
+* Note that stdin is only connected if you pipe text in, or you specify the ``-i/--interactive`` flag.

 dockerdo status
 ^^^^^^^^^^^^^^^